ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/07-representations.md

 providing a compact and fast implementation.
 The adjacency list is the most common for implementing generic sparse graphs.

-There are plenty of optimizations possible for these representations.
+There are plenty of optimisations possible for these representations.
 For instance, storing the source vertex in every edge is a bit redundant.
 For an unweighted graph, a compact adjacency map would just need
 $A \rightarrow {B,C}$ to say vertex $A$ has edges to $B$ and $C$.